 In 2002, a new TIF was formed in the downtown area.
-The Riverfront TIF encompasses the property that will be home to RadioShack's new corporate headquarters.
+The Riverfront TIF encompasses the property that is home to RadioShack's new corporate headquarters.
 The TIF will provide infrastructure support for private investment in the area.

-RECENT DEVELOPMENTS
+CITY DEVELOPMENTS